Lego Star Wars: The Complete Saga: Gameplay

 The Complete Saga's gameplay gives the player a third-person perspective of the 3D game world that includes characters, environments, and objects that have been modeled after the Lego Star Wars line of construction toys.
 The gameplay itself is a fusion of action-adventure, platform and puzzles to solve - combining the features of both Lego Star Wars: The Video Game and Lego Star Wars II: The Original Trilogy and giving them a refresh.
 The Complete Saga spans the events that take place from the Trade Federation negotiations above Naboo in Star Wars Episode I - The Phantom Menace (1999) to the Rebel attack on the second Death Star above Endor in Return of the Jedi (1983).
 The game provides comedic retellings of the films' events through dialogue-free cutscenes.
 The player takes over the role of one of the films' characters in each level, gaining special abilities with each one.
 The co-op mode of the game allows a second player to join in at any time.
 In the PlayStation 3 and Xbox 360 versions of the game, online co-op is available through PlayStation Network and Xbox Live.
 While playing each level, the player can obtain Lego studs, which act as the game's currency.
-Each player has their own health meter, visually symbolized by four hearts, that are shown on the heads-up display in the upper right-hand corner of the gameplay screen.
+Each player has their own health meter, visually symbolized by four hearts, that are shown on the heads-up display in the upper corners of the gameplay screen.
 Once the player has lost all four of their hearts, the player dies, exploding into Lego pieces and losing a few studs; but the player will quickly respawn and be given the chance to collect the studs they have lost.

 Like in Lego Star Wars II: The Original Trilogy, the hub world takes place in the Mos Eisley Cantina where players are free to roam; players walk amongst popular characters from the films through the shop, the junkyard outside, or the two-player arcade.
 The Cantina has doors that allow the player to access the game's story mode, which includes the levels for the six episodes of the Skywalker Saga included in the game.
 Each episode has six chapters, and after completing the introductory chapter for Star Wars Episode I - The Phantom Menace, players can access the introductory chapters of each episode.
 After completing each episode chapter, players are automatically given the ability to play through the chapter again in Free Play with whatever characters they want.